OlegPoljakov/Electrolux-test-task/README.md

 Here we have an entities of stove and dishes washing machine.
 Both can be created, turned on and off and the temperature can be set.
 All the changes are saved in database.

-These are the api's to test:
+Here the requests to test:

 http://localhost:8889/dishwasher/new?model=margo (where "margo" is model and can be any name);